 For fans of British naval hero Horatio Nelson, this part of Norfolk is a treasurehouse of memories of the great man.
 He was born a short distance inland at Burnham Thorpe, but later in his life, while Nelson was away at sea, his wife Fanny rented a cottage on the large green known as The Buttlands in Wells-Next-The-Sea, and Nelson was a frequent visitor to The Crown Hotel situated at the side of the green.
 The hotel is still open for business now for anyone wanting to follow in Nelson’s footsteps.

-As with Cley Next The Sea, the name Wells-Next-The-Sea – which derives from the many spring wells around the town - is a bit of a misnomer, since this former port, one of the most important in the region in the 16th century, is now a good mile from open water due to the silting up of the harbour.
-However, there is still a proper quayside where points of interest for the visitor include a Dutch barge which doubles as a cafe bar serving up delicious Dutch style pancakes.
+As with Cley Next The Sea, the name Wells-Next-The-Sea – which derives from the many spring wells around the town - is a bit of a misnomer, since this former port, one of the most important in the region in the 16th century, is now a good mile from open water due to the silting up of the harbour, although there is still a proper quayside.
 One of the buildings dominating the waterfront is the Granary, which now offers luxury holiday accommodation with harbour views.
 To the west of the town is a long, sandy beach backed by pine woods and adorned by jolly beach huts which can be reached on foot or, alternatively, by means of a miniature steam train.
 Another attraction for train ride enthusiasts is the Wells and Walsingham Light Railway, of which the Wells terminus is on the Stiffkey road.
 There is a boating lake on reclaimed marshland behind the sea wall.